Author and entrepreneur Andrea Fryrear once said, “Our job is not to create content. Our job is to change the world of the people who consume it.”

 Why does content marketing matter?

-Content helps people find your business, learn more about you, and, ideally, become customers.
+Valuable content helps people find your business, learn more about you, and, ideally, become customers.

 Your time and resources are valuable, so it’s worth it to invest in creating a solid, sustainable content marketing strategy that has SEO in mind.